-Enjoy tasty, homegrown berries, apples, peaches, and more with our tips.
+Enjoy tasty, homegrown berries, apples, peaches, and more with these easy-to-follow tips.

-You'll find fruit trees, berry bushes, and vines sold three different ways, depending on the time of year and where you shop.
+The first step is to choose your plants.
+You'll find fruit trees, berry bushes, and vines sold three different ways—bare root, balled and burlapped, and in a container—depending on the time of year and where you shop.

-Container-grown fruits are most commonly available and easiest to plant.
-Liked balled-and-burlapped plants, they're available throughout the year.
-However, they come in a wide range of sizes.
+Container: Container-grown fruits are most commonly available and easiest to plant.
+Liked balled-and-burlapped plants, they're available throughout the year and come in a wide range of sizes.

 No matter which method you use to plant your fruit trees, berry bushes, or vines, water them well after planting.
 Spread a 2- to 3-inch-deep layer of mulch over the soil around the plant; this helps the soil maintain moisture longer so you have to water less.
 It also helps to control weed growth.